bradbautista/gifchat-client/README.md

 ![GifChat demonstration](https://github.com/bradbautista/gifchat-client/blob/master/images/ezgif.com-crop.gif)

-GifChat is a pseudo-anonymous, self-cleaning chat service that only allows users to communicate via animated GIFs.
+GifChat is a pseudo-anonymous, self-cleaning chat service that forces users to communicate only using animated GIFs.

 ### Pseudo-anonymous?

 GifChat does not care who you are.
 There is no sign-up process, no login process: Just grab a room and start chatting with a friend or stranger.
+Be yourself, or someone else.

 ### If there are no accounts, how do I know who sent which message?